Apron: 1920s

-Aprons: 1930s – 1940s
+1930s – 1940s

-The “Hooverette” or “Hoover apron” emerged in the 1930s, named after the man in charge of the U.S. Food Administration at the time, Herbert H. Hoover.
+The “Hooverette” or “Hoover apron” was named after the man in charge of the U.S. Food Administration at the time, Herbert Hoover.
 Women working outside the home wore whatever protective garments their jobs required, including coveralls, smocks, or aprons.
 At home, they worked in full-length aprons with hefty pockets and a cinched waistline that were often decorated with buttons, pockets and contrasting colors.

 Aprons became plain during the Great Depression.
 Since fabric was scarce, women would make aprons out of flour and animal-feed sacks to protect their clothing.
 Pinafore aprons, or "pinnies" as they were affectionately called, began to gain popularity.
 Dorothy famously wore a blue and white gingham pinafore in The Wizard of Oz.

-Aprons: 1950s
+1950s

 Post-war family values made the apron the symbol of home, family, mother and wife.
 As sewing machines and cloth became available, aprons—both commercial and homemade—became the uniform of the professional housewife.
 Magazines from the 1940s and 50s feature apron-adorned women in nearly every advertisement that is related to housework or cooking, including those for irons, kitchen appliances, and food products.
 The 1950s brought out the half-aprons of highly starched cotton, feedsack, and for special occasions sheer fabric trimmed with lace.
-Two-piece aprons and short smocks of bright cotton prints for every day use were also popular.
+Two-piece aprons and short smocks of bright cotton prints for everyday use were also popular.

 The postwar archetypal housewife was practical and creative.
 She made aprons out of remnants, extra kitchen curtains, dish towels, handkerchiefs, and flour sacks.
 When she made her aprons, she considered design as well as function.
 Many 1950s aprons were decorated with sewing, cleaning, cooking, and "mom" themes.

 Husbands in the 1950s often sported bib aprons for barbecues on the weekends, often with written statements about Dad's grilling talents.

-Aprons: 1960s – 1970s
+1960s – 1970s

 Aprons fell out of favor as women began looking again beyond the home and family for fulfillment as the feminist movement of the latter half of the 20th century began.
 In response, people chose to wear no apron when they did their work, or they wore bib aprons that were less stereotypically feminine, sometimes with ironic or sarcastic statements written on them.

 Aprons remained a staple of the workplace as a means of protecting garments.
 Aprons were also worn as a work uniform and by people who worked in the food trades—butchers, waitresses and chefs as well as hairdressers and barbers.